JohnG714/JohnG714/README.md

 # Hi, I'm John 👋

-I'm an engineer focused on **embedded systems, AI/ML, and hardware–software integration**.
+I'm an engineer focused on **embedded systems, AI/ML, high performance computing, and hardware–software integration**.
 This GitHub serves as a portfolio of **solo projects, coursework, and experimental prototypes** spanning microcontrollers, signal processing, and applied machine learning.

 ---